 For more Judy Garland radio performances, check out The Judy Room’s “Judy Sings! – On The Radio” pages here.

 April 14, 1939: Judy, along with many other celebrities, attended the Press Photographers’ tenth annual ball held at the grand ballroom of the Astor Hotel in New York City.
-Judy was in New York on a promotional tour.
-The Astor Hotel later played an important part in 1945’s The Clock starring Judy and Robert Walker, which was Judy’s first dramatic role.
+Judy was in New York, appearing in person at Loew’s State Theatre in Times Square for the second time in a little over a year.
+The Astor Hotel later played an important part in 1945’s The Clock, starring Judy and Robert Walker, which was Judy’s first dramatic role.

 Check out The Judy Room’s Filmography Pages on The Clock here.